 The other two numbers relate to each of the independent variables while interpreting regression analysis.

-- P-Value: Just like F-Value, even the P-Value is of major statistical significance.
-Moreover, here it indicates how relevant and statistically significant is the effect of the independent variable.
+- P-Value: Like F-Value, even the P-Value is statistically significant.
+Moreover, here it indicates how relevant and statistically significant the independent variable’s effect is.
 Once again, we are looking for a value of less than 0.05.

 Do you know utilizing regression analysis to understand the outcome of a business survey is like having the power to unveil future opportunities and risks?